reppners/ngx-drag-drop/README.md

     // the index where the draggable was dropped in a dropzone
     // set only when using a placeholder index?: number;

+    // if the dndType input on dndDraggable was set
+    // it will be transported here
+    type?: any;
 }

 @Directive( {